-- The inspector observed activities in the six main playrooms and outside play areas. - The inspector spoke with the provider, manager, practitioners and children at appropriate times throughout the inspection. - The inspector looked at children's development records, planning documentation, the nursery's self-evaluation form and a selection of policies and children's records. - The inspector also took account of the views of parents through the nursery's parent feedback forms.
+- The inspector observed activities in all the indoor and outdoor play areas. - The inspector undertook a joint observation with the manager. - The inspector spoke with the provider, area manager, manager, practitioners and children at appropriate times throughout the inspection. - The inspector looked at children's learning journey records, planning documentation, a selection of policies and practitioners and children's records. - The inspector also took account of the views of parents spoken to on the day.